zhangzju/mysummary/English.md

 ## Basic

-I am an experienced front-end developer who has led development for multiple successful $1MM+ projects.
+I am an experienced front-end developer who has envolved in quite a few projects.
 I am passionate about building high quality apps and user interfaces with modern web technologies.
-Through being conversant in server-side engineering, visual/UX design, and project management practices, I am able to execute end-to-end on a product or project.
+Through being conversant in server-side engineering, Reactjs development, and docker management practices, I am able to execute end-to-end on a product or project.

 ## Specialties

 Authoring great user experiences with JavaScript, HTML, and CSS.
 Advocating for the open web.
-Managing and mentoring dev teams.
-Performing code reviews.
-Writing white papers and API documentation.
-Particating in the black art of software estimation.
-Drawing from a strong background in many diverse web technologies and frameworks.
+Drawing from a strong background in many diverse web technologies and frameworks.Familiar with a little of backend language such as PHP, Python and Nodejs, Ruby on Rails.

 ## Experience